CanadianBeaver/AwesomeGuns/README.md

 ﻿X-COM: UFO Defense was such a perfect game.
-Twenty years ago, when I was teen, I played this game so much and I loved it so hard.
-Even though a lot of people and companies tried to embody ideas of this game in their creations, original plot of UFO Defense has never been improved.
-Today I am happy, because [a group of people](https://github.com/SupSuper/OpenXcom/graphs/contributors) is reproducing original plot and original graphic of this game with great possibilities for mod makers.
+Twenty years ago, when I was a teen, I played this game so much and I loved it so hard.
+Even though a lot of people and companies tried to embody ideas of this game in their creations, the original plot of UFO Defense has never been improved.
+Today I am happy, because [a group of people](https://github.com/SupSuper/OpenXcom/graphs/contributors) is reproducing the original plot and the original graphics of this game with great possibilities for mod makers.
 The name of this project is [OpenXCom](https://github.com/SupSuper/OpenXcom) and fortunately it can be run on Linux.
-Despite the fact that OpenXCom is awesome I would like to introduce my collection of changes for game plot and graphics.
+Despite the fact that OpenXCom is awesome I would like to introduce my collection of changes for this game plot and graphics.

 #AwesomeGuns